 Wet Wrap Therapy

 If you’re experiencing a severe case of hand dermatitis, you’ll want to take a look at wet wrap therapy.
 This process goes a step beyond dry wrapping.
 To wet wrap you apply a cream or balm and layer it with a soaked damp glove followed by a dry glove on top for a minimum of 2 hours.
 This type of therapy will keep the skin even more moisturized and will provide quick relief for even the most stubborn cases of eczema on fingers and hands because the damp layer will lock in moisture and allow it to penetrate the skin over a longer period of time before drying out.
-The bamboo gloves mentioned above work well for wet wrapping as well as dry wrapping.
+The Remedywear or bamboo gloves mentioned above work well for wet wrapping as well as dry wrapping.

 Wet wrapping worked wondered for Jennifer’s son’s eczema.
 Read more about it here: Our Eczema Trials: Wet Wrap Therapy